The Jewish LobbyThe largest single-issue lobby in the USA

 American Israel Public Affairs Committee (AIPAC)

-American Israel Public Affairs Committee PAC*
+American Israel Public Affairs Committee*

-American Israel Public Affairs Committee Super PAC*
+American Israel Public Affairs Committee Super*

 American Israeli Cooperative Enterprise